discummer/discum-remaded/readme.md

 - support for python 2.7

 ## About
-  Discum is a Discord self/userbot api wrapper (in case you didn't know, self/userbotting = automating a user account).
-Whenever you login to discord, your client communicates with Discord's servers using Discord's http api (http(s) requests) and gateway server (websockets).
-Discum allows you have this communication with Discord using python.
+  discumremaded is a Discord self/userbot api wrapper (in case you didn't know, self/userbotting = automating a user account).
+Whenever you login to discord, your client communicates with Discord's servers using Discord's http api (http(s) requests) and gateway server (websockets). discumremaded allows you have this communication with Discord using python.

-  The main difference between Discum and other Discord api wrapper libraries (like discord.py) is that discum is written and maintained to work on user accounts (so, perfect for selfbots/userbots).
-We test code on here and develop discum to be readable, expandable, and useable.
+  The main difference between discumremaded and other Discord api wrapper libraries (like discord.py) is that discumremaded is written and maintained to work on user accounts (so, perfect for selfbots/userbots).
+We test code on here and develop discumremaded to be readable, expandable, and useable.
 Functions that are risky to use are clearly stated as such in the docs.

   Note, using a selfbot is against Discord's Terms of Service and you could get banned for using one if you're not careful.
-Also, this needs to be said: discum does not have rate limit handling.
-The main reasons for this are that discum is made to (1) be (relatively) simple and (2) give the developer/user freedom with how to handle the rate limits.
-We (Merubokkusu and anewrandomaccount) do not take any responsibility for any consequences you might face while using discum.
-We also do not take any responsibility for any damage caused (to servers/channels) through the use of Discum.
-Discum is a tool; how you use this tool is on you.
+Also, this needs to be said: discumremaded does not have rate limit handling.
+The main reasons for this are that discumremaded is made to (1) be (relatively) simple and (2) give the developer/user freedom with how to handle the rate limits.
+We (Merubokkusu and anewrandomaccount) do not take any responsibility for any consequences you might face while using discumremaded.
+We also do not take any responsibility for any damage caused (to servers/channels) through the use of discumremaded. discumremaded is a tool; how you use this tool is on you.

 ## Installation
 To install the library normally, run:
 ```
-python -m pip install --user --upgrade git+https://github.com/Merubokkusu/Discord-S.C.U.M.git#egg=discum
+python -m pip install --user --upgrade git+https://github.com/Merubokkusu/Discord-S.C.U.M.git#egg=discumremaded
 ```
 Otherwise, to also use remote authentication functions (login using a phone & qr code), run:
 ```
-python -m pip install --user --upgrade -e git+https://github.com/Merubokkusu/Discord-S.C.U.M.git#egg=discum[ra]
+python -m pip install --user --upgrade -e git+https://github.com/Merubokkusu/Discord-S.C.U.M.git#egg=discumremaded[ra]
 ```

 #### Prerequisites (installed automatically using above methods)